Booligoosh/codetheweb.blog/_posts/2017-11-15-basic-css-properties.md

 ```
 {:class='reveal'}

-Remove your `background-image` property (so we are focusing on the `font-size`), and replace it with a `font-size` of 100px like above.
+Remove your `background-image` property and replace it with a `font-size` of `100px`.
 Reload the page and see what happens:
 ![A large black heading][font-size-screenshot]{:class='screenshot-white'}

 WOAAH!
-Now its really large!
-That's the beauty of `font-size` - you can set any text to any size that you want (you can play around with the values and see what you want).
+Now it's huge!
+Play around with the values and see what you think looks good.

 ## The `text-align` property
-This is the last property I'll be covering in this tutorial, and also styles the text.
-You know on Microsoft Word when you click the left, right or center align button?
-Well this is exactly the same but in CSS.
-The `text-align` property accepts four values `left`, `right`, `center` and `justify` (although we'll only be covering the first three in this article).
+This is the last property I'll be covering in this tutorial.
+The `text-align` property is used to, well, align text.
+It accepts four values: `left`,`right`, `center` and `justify`.
 By default, text is aligned to the left in CSS.
 See if you can work out how to center it:
 ```CSS
 h1 {
     text-align: center;